-Advances in medical treatments and technologies sometimes create medical dilemmas.
-For example, certain treatments can be lifesaving and bring a person back to their previous level of function and independence.
-However, treatments also can be difficult, especially for people already in poor health.
-Some of the more aggressive treatments used for people who are seriously ill can cause inconvenience, pain, and suffering.
-These treatment options can include kidney dialysis, feeding tubes, ventilators, and CPR (cardiopulmonary resuscitation).
-In many cases, these treatments will not cure or improve how we live with a disease.
-Instead, they merely prolong life.
+Advances in medical treatments and technologies can often create medical dilemmas.
+For example, certain treatments can be lifesaving and can bring a person back to their previous level of function and independence.
+However, some treatments can also be harsh, especially for people already in poor health.
+Some intense treatments, when used for people who are seriously ill, can cause inconvenience, pain, and suffering.
+These treatment options can include kidney dialysis, feeding tubes, ventilators to artificially support breathing, and CPR (cardiopulmonary resuscitation) to revive the heart after a cardiac arrest.
+In many cases, these treatments may prolong life but will not cure or improve conditions such as advanced cancers or advanced dementias, or improve quality of life.

-In some cases, healthcare providers may refuse to provide treatment if, for example:
+In some cases, clinicians may refuse to provide treatment if, for example:

 - There is no medical rationale for the treatment